darichey/DataPrism/docs/_docs/guide/02_queries.md

 ```

 For basically anything that manipulates database values, we need a `QueryPlatform`.
 Once again, you should select a
-platform based on the database you are using.
-The platform must also be made for the codec type you're using.
-For these
-examples I will be using the `PostgresJdbcPlatform`.
+platform based on the database and codec type you are using.
+For these examples I will be using the `PostgresJdbcPlatform`.

 ## Query.from, map, filter, limit, offset